Hair steaming is great for infusing moisture to your hair, keeping it soft, and helping other treatments work better.

 - Mix the oils and heat up slightly.
 Massage into your scalp.

 - Pour the rest of the mix into your deep conditioner of choice.
 Apply to the length of your hair, smoothing through.

 - Pile your hair on top of your head with the ends exposed and proceed to the hair steaming process.

 - You can also go straight to steaming after applying the oils for a hot oil treatment instead.

-If you’re interested in learning more about natural oils and how to use them for specific purposes to achieve optimal length and health, have a look at How to Grow Your Hair Healthy & Long with Natural Oils, a comprehensive guide about natural oils.
+Are you interested in learning more about natural oils and how to use them for specific purposes to achieve optimal length and health?

-Available in PDF, Kindle & paperback format.
-Subscribers get up to 30% off.
-Check it out HERE.
+Available in Kindle & paperback format.
+Subscribers get up to 20% off.
+Learn more about the book HERE.

 This post contains affiliate links which means I will make a small commission if you purchase through those links.
 Read full disclosure HERE.